 Models were very frequently exchanged via IFC, tells colleague and BIM modeler Roy Jonkman from ITR Projects BV.
 ‘The contractors consortium performed all clash inspections, after which any clashes and reports were shared via Docstream.
 We optimized a number of matters through this, including, for example, the electrotechinical engineering contractor, concrete supplier, lift supplier and facade supplier.
 We did this until one balanced and final design existed, which also served as the blueprint for the implementation.

-ITR Projecten BV is uses the BIM software package Stabicad for Revit.
+ITR Projecten BV uses the Stabicad for Revit BIM software.
 Hardly surprising, according to Jonkman.
 ‘As we have been working very satisfactorily with Stabicad for AutoCAD for some years now, we decided to use Stabicad for Revit as well.
 The interfaces between both software packages are in fact large, which makes the transition to change over significantly easy.
 This software combination therefore offers the unique possibility to exchange models via Stabicad Exchange.
 For example, I use this when I have difficulty in keeping up with technical drawing aspects.
 Then I simply draw the design in Stabicad for AutoCAD and then add all information into to the BIM model via Stabicad Exchange, which results in a complete design.
 Now that our BIM experience is growing – The New Atrium is our fourth BIM project – this option is becoming less and less necessary, but it was virtually indispensable for a smooth start-up.

 During the design phase, ITR Projects availed of all mechanical engineering modules in Stabicad for Revit, tells Jonkman.
 ‘This included the modules for Sanitary & Sewerage, Air and Technical Space, as well as part of the Sprinkler module, which we were able to use to help out our subcontractor.
 Schulten: ‘To facilitate a smooth implementation, we retrieved 3D views of walls and corresponding installations from the system to give our engineers maximum insight into the building.
 This resulted in an extremely smooth implementation.’